Home 9 Life Style 9 Food 9 Turmeric Aioli (Golden Turmeric Mayonnaise) Recipe with Some Health Benefits

 On sandwiches

-Use turmeric aioli as a spread on sandwiches, wraps or burgers.
+Use turmeric mayonnaise as a spread on sandwiches, wraps or burgers.
 It pairs particularly well with grilled or roasted meats, vegetables, and fish.

 With Sweet Potato Fries